Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 Keep reading, we’ll explain it in detail here.
 By the end of this article, you’ll have a thorough idea of what web hosting is and how it works.
 We’ll cover everything you need to know about web hosting.

-In simple terms, web hosting is a basic thing that you need to publish a website on the internet.
+In simple terms, web hosting is a basic thing you need to publish a website on the Internet.
 To be exact, it’s a service that gives resources and connectivity to a website to be seen on the internet.

 We’re certain you’ve heard of a website; you’re on one right now!
 If you haven’t, then you can say a website is just a collection of web pages on the internet.
 A web page might be an article you read, like this one, or a YouTube video, or anything else online.

 Then how to get web hosting?
-Usually, a company called a ‘web host’, ‘hosting provider’, or ‘hosting company’ provides web hosting service.
-To name a few companies, Bluehost, Hostinger, DreamHost, Cloudways, etc. are the best.
+Usually, a company called a ‘web host’, ‘hosting provider’, or ‘hosting company’ provides a web hosting service.
+To name a few companies, Hostinger, Bluehost, DreamHost, Cloudways, etc. are the best.

 Let’s say you make a website.
 But it can’t just exist in thin air.
 You need some place to store it.
 If you’ve used a pen drive or hard drive, you know that you need memory to store files.